IST356M001SP25/assignment-03-Joshelman29/reflection.md

 **Best Reflection** "I learned when to use while vs for loops.
 While loops are for sentiel-controlled values (waiting for a condition to occur), vs for loops are for iterating over collections of fixed values."

 `--- Reflection Below This Line ---`
+In this assignment, we used streamlit package which gives us a browsable api to upload our text file containg the packages and generates a json file.
+We created three scripts and in our one_package scripts, we created a method to initialize the streamlit server and we gave an input line and streamlit gave us the list of items dictionary with their respective counts.
+In our process_file script, we wrote another function which takes a text file, counts the items, puts them in a dictionoary and this dictionary is added in a list which is then saved as json object.
+The script process_files is similar to above script but it takes multiple files on at a time and creates a json file.
+The code at this level is very difficult to grasp!